-I’ll start by saying I love driving my Prelude – It’s 25 years old but looks and drivers like it’s a newer vehicle.
+I’ll start by saying I love driving my Prelude – It’s 25 years old but looks and drives like it’s a newer vehicle.
 That said, the elimination of road noise could be better.

 If you’re on a budget, I recommend Kilmat, for the price I figured it’s worth a try over Dynamat.
 It’s $67 for 50ft2, I found it on promo for $57 but let me tell you, 50ft2 is more than enough!